 Do you wonder how to share your faith with someone who needs it?
 How can you best share the Gospel with an inmate?

-I’d love to learn more about which content of mine blesses your life the most.
-Please share in the comments below, or send me a message via my contact page!
+We’d love to learn more about which article has blessed your life the most.
+Please share in the comments below, and stay motivated on this journey of helping others!

-Be sure to also check my free resources for more great quotes and freebies!
-Most importantly, I ask that you share this post to help my blog blossom!
+Be sure to also check free resources for more great quotes and freebies!
+More importantly, please share this post to help this blog blossom!
 God bless you all!!